ara3d/3d-format-shootout/README.md

 implementation.
 While the implementation quality is influenced by the data format many other factors will influence the results.
 Therefore this is more accurately would be described as a survey and analysis of 3D data format _implementations_.

-## Languages Used
+## Languages and Tools Used

-We use only open-source JavaScript, WASM, C#, and C++ libraries.
+We will examine on JavaScript, WASM, C#, and C++ libraries.

 ## Tasks and Measurments

-* For reach file in the data set we will use various libraries and tools to compute the time and memory consumption to open file and compute:
+* For each file in the data set we will use various libraries and tools to compute the time and memory consumption to open file and compute:
   * Number of polygons, vertices, indices, meshes (distinct and instanced)
   * average polygon size (total and per-mesh)
   * bounding boxes: globally, total, bounding box